neurodata/r-mgc/README.md

 mgc.run_demo()  # run the demo
 ```

-and is expected  to produce the following result (results will not be exact as the data is randomly generated):
+and is expected  to produce the following result (results will not be exact as the data is randomly generated) in about 10 seconds:

 ```
 Under Linear Dependency of 20 observations, MGC Statistic, p-value, and optimal scales (matrix single index) are:  1 , 0 , 156 173 174 175 176 191 192 193 194 195 196 210 211 212 213 214 215 216 230 231 233 234 235 236 249 250 251 252 256 269 270 271 272 274 275 276 289 290 291 292 294 296 308 309 310 311 312 313 314 315